From the coarse geometry of warped cones to the measured coupling of groups: Introduction

 However, there is a parallel connection of warped cones with Box spaces.
 A \textit{box space} is a geometric object associated with a finitely generated residually finite group.
 Let $(G,S)$ be a finitely generated residually finite group with a symmetric generating set $S$ and $\{G_n\}_{n\in\mathbb{N}}$ be a decreasing sequence of finite index normal subgroups of $G$ whose intersection is trivial.
 We consider the Cayley graph structure on $G$ arising from the generating set $S$.
 We push-down this Cayley graph structure on $(G/G_n,\bar{S}_n)$, where $\bar{S}_n$ is the image of $S$ in $G/G_n$ under the quotient map.
 The box space of $G$ w.r.t. $\{G_n\}_{n\in\mathbb{N}}$ is defined as the disjoint union of $\sqcup_{n\in\mathbb{N}}G/G_n$ and denoted by $\square_{G_n}G$.
 We can give a metric on a box space as follows: We consider the Cayley graph metric on each of $G/G_n$ and we assign a metric on the union such that the distance between two distinct copies $G/G_n$ and $G/G_{n+k}$ tends to infinity as $n\to \infty$.
+The $t$-th level of a Warped cone can be compared to the $n$-th level of a box space.
 It has been observed in Khukhro-Valette that if two box spaces are quasi-isometric, the the groups are quasi-isometric (\cite{KV17} ).
 Later, the author has generalized this result to uniform measured equivalence: if two box spaces are quasi-isometric, then the groups are uniformly measured equivalent (\cite{Da18} ).
-Motivated by the result of Khukhro-Valette, de Laat-Vigolo proves the following theorem for warped cones:
+Motivated by the result of Khukhro-Valette, de Laat-Vigolo ( see \cite{LV19}) proves the following theorem for warped cones (independently obtained by D. Sawicki in \cite{Sa19}) :